910JQK/EasyCalculator/README.md

 Easy Calculator is an extensible calculator.
 It parses expressions input and figure out their value.
 Some operators and functions are available.
 It has two modes: int and float.
 Mode int uses GMP arbitrary-precision integer; mode float uses double-precision floating-point number.
 You can define constants, variables and functions (see below).

-It is still testing and may be unstable.
+It is still under development and may be unstable.

 ### LICENSE